ivuorinen/starred/README.md

 - [maykonlsf/semver-cli](https://github.com/maykonlsf/semver-cli) - An easy to use CLI tool to manage your project versions and its upgrades according to the Semantic Versioning specification
 - [mholt/timeliner](https://github.com/mholt/timeliner) - All your digital life on a single timeline, stored locally -- DEPRECATED, SEE TIMELINIZE (link below)
 - [minamijoyo/tfupdate](https://github.com/minamijoyo/tfupdate) - Update version constraints in your Terraform / OpenTofu configurations
+- [modelcontextprotocol/go-sdk](https://github.com/modelcontextprotocol/go-sdk) - The official Go SDK for Model Context Protocol servers and clients.
+Maintained in collaboration with Google.
 - [moorereason/mdfmt](https://github.com/moorereason/mdfmt) - Like gofmt, but for Markdown with front matter.
 - [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers, diffusers and many more.
 Features: Generate Text, MCP, Audio, Video, Images, Voice Cloning, Distributed, P2P and decentralized inference
 - [muesli/beehive](https://github.com/muesli/beehive) - A flexible event/agent & automation system with lots of bees 🐝